KEZIMAdynamics/DokuExtractor/README.md

 - Data extraction based on templates for different document types and layouts
 - Automatic document classification based on your templates
-- Automatic creation of new document class templates for known document types - Say you configured DokuExtract to extract data from invoices and feed it an invoice from a previously unknown supplier, DokuExtractor can figure out which information you want to extract and prepares a new template for you
+- Automatic creation of new document class templates for known document types - Say you configured DokuExtractor to extract data from invoices and feed it an invoice from a previously unknown supplier, DokuExtractor can figure out which information you want to extract and prepares a new template for you
 - Calculated values based on extracted data - Can be used to validate a document or to create data